 - Makes assumptions regarding individual need due to limited data profile

 - Contains consumption to structured training content outside the workflow

-5. The First Class - Adaptive Experience
+5. Adaptive Experience

 This final method blends together the best attributes of the previous approaches while overcoming one of their biggest limitations.
 Actually, this method is so much more impactful that it deserves its own section.